A Legacy of Success

-A Legacy of Success Focus on Personal Responsibility By: Troy Murphy | October 2016
+By: Troy Murphy | October 2016 (edited October 2018)

-By focusing on the unfairness, we feel discouraged, giving power to debilitating thoughts.
-The thoughts have no substance but great power.
-We give thoughts substances by validating them, compromising goals and giving way to fears.
+By focusing on perceived unfairness, we feel discouraged, giving energy to debilitating thoughts.
+We give these thoughts substance by validating them.
+By entertaining these disquieting delinquents, we lose strength and begin to compromise goals and give way to fears.
 Ill directed attention strangles motivation.
-We helplessly succumb to the unpredicted challenge.
-Justification doesn’t soothe the sorrow of unfulfilled dreams.
-The dark shades of disappointment never obtain the brightness of hope.
+We helplessly succumb to the unpredicted challenges of living.
+Justification may cool the stinging discomforts of failure but invites the deeper sorrows of unfulfilled dreams.
+Our outward focus invites dark shades of disappointment that extinguishes the previous brightness of hope.

 Success requires we traverse the unplanned fields of difficult.
 We must fight the urge to blame, resisting pulling back into ego soothing helplessness.
 By proclaiming, “it ain’t my fault,” we feel less inclined to act; we protect a defeated ego, staining our futures with the scattered ashes of unfulfilled dreams.

 When the moments arrive, instead of blame, energize your inner-creativeness, focusing on resolutions rather than fruitless excuses.
 We must believe in our capabilities to surpass the unplanned.
 We must constantly keep invigorated our minds with hope, energizing self-discipline to sacrifice present-moment enjoyments to achieve demanding future intentions.